Go Back

 • Sift the flour into a large bowl and add the yeast.
 Make a well in the middle and add the butter, sugar, milk and egg.
 Mix to combine.

-• Transfer the dough to well-floured surface, and using well-floured hands, knead the dough for around 10 minutes.
+• Transfer the dough to a well-floured surface, and using well-floured hands, knead the dough for around 10 minutes.

-• Form the dough into a ball and transfer into a lightly greased bowl and cover loosely with a piece of lightly oiled cling film.
+• Form the dough into a ball and transfer it into a lightly greased bowl, and cover loosely with some oiled cling film or a damp tea towel.
 Leave to rise in a draught-free place until it has doubled in size (around 1 to 2 hours).

-• Spread the lemon curd from edge-to-edge of the dough and sprinkle the sultanas evenly over.
+• Spread the lemon curd from edge to edge of the dough and sprinkle the sultanas evenly over.

 • Leave to rise in a draught-free place for 1-2 hours until they look light and puffy.